KaWingLee9/in_house_tools/visulization/README.md

 + [SHeatmap - Summarized heatmap of grouped data with significance test](#heatmap1)
 + [SimilarityHeatmap - Blocks division in similarity heatmap](#heatmap2)
 + [Tips for clustering result](#heatmap3)
-  Reorder row/column order of the table
+  Reorder row/column order of the table for heatmap visualization
   Combine clusters

 ## <a name="correlation">CorPlot - Correlation bubble plot with significance test</a>